GoogleChromeLabs/ps-analysis-tool/README.md

 * What happens to my browsing session if 3P cookies are being blocked?
 * How can I ensure that my websites are still able to function properly after third-party cookies are deprecated?
 * How can I test my web applications to ensure that they are compatible with the cross-site boundary APIs and the upcoming changes to third-party cookies?
-* How can I provide feedback to Google on the cross-site boundary APIs and the third-party cookie deprecation, and what role can I play in shaping the future of web development and privacy standards?
+* How can I play a role in shaping the future of web development and privacy standards?
+* How can I provide feedback to Google on Privacy Sandbox APIs and third-party cookie deprecation?

 # Tool Architecture

-The Privacy Analysis tool is structured as a set of processing and analysis modeules, and its output is tailored to different user interfaces for different use cases.
+The Privacy Analysis tool is structured as a set of processing and analysis modules, and its output is tailored to different user interfaces for different use cases.

 <p align="center">
   <img src="https://github.com/GoogleChromeLabs/ps-analysis-tool/assets/506089/6049673e-3508-4e03-8649-55b6f938abb9" width="70%" height="100%">
 </p>

 ## Input
-The input to the tool is composed of network traffic and browser data during a given browsing session.
+The input to the tool is composed of network traffic and browser data collected during a given browsing session.

 ## Output